teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 > The parties agree that Bang! and LOTK have nearly identical rules for playing the game.
 The setting, artwork, and written instructions are substantially different.
 LOTK is 're-set in ancient China instead of the wild-west.'
 The 'ancient Chinese' themed roles in LOTK (the Monarch, Minister, Rebel, and Turncoat) fulfill the same roles as the Sheriff, Deputy, Outlaw, and Renegade in Bang!. [*Da Vinci v.
 Ziko Games* (SD Texas 2014)](http://scholar.google.com/scholar_case?case=5597788239119337082)(punctuation omitted).

-The court determined that the Bang! game mechanics had copyrightable material, and the plaintiff's case survived summary judgment.
-However, the similarities were not strong enough to warrant a preliminary injunction.
-The court refused to grant an early order prohibiting Ziko's sale of the LoTK game in the US.
+Drawing heavily on recent video game cases, the judge decided that the Bang! game mechanics had copyrightable material, but issued a split order.
+The judge let the plaintiff’s claim survive an early motion to dismiss the case, but decided that the similarities were not strong enough to warrant a “preliminary injunction.”
+That is, the judge refused to grant an early order prohibiting Ziko’s sale of the LoTK game in the US.
+The case is ongoing (as of October 2014), so we will keep watching.

 - - -